jfarrimo/frycook/INSTRUCTIONS.md

 Here's the packages directory layout from our sample globule:

-    packages                # directory for the package files hosts                 # root for hosts package files etc                 # corresponds to /etc on the target server hosts.tmplt       # template that becomes /etc/hosts on the target server nginx                 # root for nginx package files etc                 # corresponds to /etc directory on the target server default           # corresponds to /etc/default directory on the target server nginx           # corresponds to /etc/default/nginx file on the target server nginx             # corresponds to /etc/nginx directory on target server conf.d          # corresponds to /etc/nginx/conf.d directory on target server nginx.conf      # corresponds to /etc/nginx/nginx.conf file on target server sites-available # corresponds to /etc/nginx/sites-available directory on target server default       # corresponds to /etc/nginx/sites-available/default directory on target server sites-enabled   # corresponds to /etc/nginx/sites-enable directory on target server srv                 # corresponds to /srv directory on the target server www               # corresponds to /srv/www directory on the target server 50x.html        # corresponds to /srv/www/50x.html file on target server index.html      # corresponds to /srv/www/index.html file on target server
+    packages                 # directory for the package files example_com            # root for example_com package files etc                  # corresponds to /etc on the target server nginx              # corresponds to /etc/nginx on the target server sites-available  # corresponds to /etc/nginx/sites-available on the target server example.com    # corresponds to /etc/nginx/sites-available/example.com on the target server hosts                  # root for hosts package files etc                  # corresponds to /etc on the target server hostname.tmplt     # template that becomes /etc/hostname on the target server hosts.tmplt        # template that becomes /etc/hosts on the target server nginx                  # root for nginx package files etc                  # corresponds to /etc directory on the target server default            # corresponds to /etc/default directory on the target server nginx            # corresponds to /etc/default/nginx file on the target server nginx              # corresponds to /etc/nginx directory on target server nginx.conf       # corresponds to /etc/nginx/nginx.conf file on target server sites-available  # corresponds to /etc/nginx/sites-available directory on target server default        # corresponds to /etc/nginx/sites-available/default directory on target server fck_delete.txt # lists files to delete from /etc/nginx/sites-available on target server srv                  # corresponds to /srv directory on the target server www                # corresponds to /srv/www directory on the target server 50x.html         # corresponds to /srv/www/50x.html file on target server index.html       # corresponds to /srv/www/index.html file on target server postfix                # root for postfix package files etc                  # corresponds to /etc directory on the target server aliases            # corresponds to /etc/aliases directory on the target server mailname.tmplt     # template that becomes /etc/mailname on the target server postfix            # corresponds to /etc/postfix directory on the target server main.cf.tmplt    # template that becomes /etc/postfix/main.cf on the target server shorewall              # root for shorewall package files etc                  # corresponds to /etc directory on the target server default            # corresponds to /etc/default directory on the target server shorewall        # corresponds to /etc/default/shorewall directory on the target server shorewall          # corresponds to /etc/shorewall directory on the target server interfaces.tmplt # template that becomes /etc/shorewall/interfaces on the target server ssh                    # root for ssh package files etc                  # corresponds to /etc directory on the target server ssh                # corresponds to /etc/ssh directory on the target server sshd_config      # corresponds to /etc/ssh/sshd_config directory on the target server

 template files
 --------------